-We have developed a proprietary, computer-based pricing and exposure management system, Renaissance Exposure Management System (REMS©).
-REMS© has analytic and modeling capabilities that help us to assess the risk and return of each incremental reinsurance contract in relation to our overall portfolio of reinsurance contracts.
-The REMS© modeling system enables the Company to measure each policy on a consistent basis and provides the Company with a measurement of an appropriate price to charge for each policy based upon the risk that is assumed.
-REMS© combines computer-generated simulations that estimate event probabilities with exposure and coverage information on each client's reinsurance contract to produce expected claims for reinsurance programs submitted to us.
-We have also customized REMS© by including additional perils, risks and geographic areas that are not captured in commercially available models.
+We have developed a proprietary, computer-based pricing and exposure management system, Renaissance contracts.
+The REMS[©] modeling system enables the Company to measure each policy on a consistent basis and provides the Company with a measurement of an appropriate price to charge for each policy based upon the risk that is assumed.
+REMS[©] combines computer-generated simulations that estimate event probabilities with exposure and coverage information on each client's reinsurance contract to produce expected claims for reinsurance programs submitted to us.
+We have also customized REMS[©] by including additional perils, risks and geographic areas that are not captured in commercially available models.